Cranial deformation: practiced by the Incas, it is also a universal custom

 But why did the Incas deform skulls?

-Skull shaping allows peoples to be distinguished from one another, indelibly imprints group membership on the body, adorns and embellishes individuals, marks social status, and refers to religion, cosmology, beliefs, and initiation rites.
+Skull shaping allows for the distinction between different peoples, indelibly imprints group identity on the body, adorns and beautifies individuals, signifies social status, and reflects religion, cosmology, beliefs, and initiation rites.

-However, researchers have focused primarily on the cultural, social, and ethnic dimensions of these practices, while the religious dimension is fundamental.
+However, researchers have primarily focused on the cultural, social, and ethnic dimensions of these practices, whereas the religious dimension proves to be fundamental.

-The head represents the center of an individual's spiritual life.
+The head represents the center of an individual’s spiritual life.
 It is the seat of vital force and symbolizes the spirit.
-The animistic force, i.e., a beneficial and spiritual power present in the head, is perceived as a beneficial power that gives strength, authority, and vitality to those who possess it and that can be appropriated provided it is controlled.
-The head can be associated with two main characteristics: it metaphorically represents the cosmos and is the seat of the soul.
+The animic force—that is, a beneficial and spiritual power—present in the head is perceived as a beneficial power that bestows strength, authority, and vitality upon its possessor and can be appropriated provided it is controlled.
+The head can be associated with two main characteristics: it metaphorically represents the cosmos and serves as the vessel of the soul.

-In Inca cosmology, there is a bodily opposition: front/back—the Incas associate the front of the body with the past and clarity, and the back with the future and darkness—and an opposition between top and bottom, with the head corresponding to the upper world, that of the ideal body represented by the celestial bodies.
+In Inca cosmology, there is a bodily opposition: front/back—the Incas associate the front of the body with the past and clarity, and the back with the future and darkness—and a high/low opposition, with the head corresponding to the upper world, that of the ideal body represented by the celestial bodies.
 Finally, several spiritual principles surround and animate the human body.
-One of the most important is animu, a term borrowed from the Spanish anima, "soul," which is an "animic force," spiritual and not only human.
+One of the most important is animu, a term borrowed from the Spanish anima, “soul,” which is a “spiritual force,” not merely human.

-The animu is distributed throughout the body but can be concentrated in certain areas and bodily substances: mainly the head, blood, and heart.
+The animu is distributed throughout the body but can be concentrated in certain areas and bodily substances: primarily the head, the blood, and the heart.
 The animu is a vital force that animates all things, whether human beings, plants, animals, or elements of the landscape.
-Anim is born in the solar plexus, circulates throughout the body, and exits through the head at death.
-Holding the child's head tightly at birth therefore becomes an imperative and vital step, as the soul is not yet firmly attached to the newborn's body, which can cause the loss of anim.
-This is because the fontanelle is not yet closed in infants.
+The animu originates at the solar plexus, circulates throughout the body, and exits through the head at death.
+Firmly pressing the child’s head at birth therefore becomes an imperative and vital step, as the soul is still not firmly anchored to the newborn’s body, which can lead to this loss of the animu.
+Indeed, the fontanelle is not yet fully closed in infants.

-In order to attach the soul to the body, technical measures such as cranial deformation are essential and imperative.
-Deforming the head hardens and closes the body, solidifies it, and puts at least one of its openings back in order.
+In order to anchor the soul to the body, the use of technical methods, such as cranial deformation, proves indispensable and imperative.
+Deforming the head means hardening and closing the body, solidifying it, and restoring order to at least one of its openings.

-Drawings of the various techniques used to deform skulls in pre-Columbian Peru and Chile.
+Illustrations of the various techniques used to deform the skull in pre-Columbian Peru and Chile.

-Now extinct, even though they were still practiced in the Andes by the Chama, a community established in northeastern Peru in the mid-20th century.e In the 19th century, cranial deformations were evidence of a universal practice found in all social spheres.
+Although they have since disappeared, they were still practiced in the Andes by the Chama, a community settled in northeastern Peru, in the mid-20th centurye Throughout the century, cranial deformations reflect a universal practice found across all social strata.

-The ConversationIf in our contemporary societies, body modification practices are perceived as markers of identity construction and the affirmation of a "sovereign self," this interpretive framework should not be applied to older civilizations, particularly those of the Andes.
-A key element would be missing in order to understand them: their cosmological and religious dimension.
-Symbolically, in these societies, the manipulation of the occiput, like any form of body adornment, plays a vital role, as it distinguishes, adorns, and protects.
-It protects against evil foreign influences and defends the body and its most vulnerable parts from spells.
-Manipulating the head, the most visible and exposed part of the body, is a powerful signal.
+The ConversationWhile in our contemporary societies, body modification practices are perceived as markers of identity formation and the assertion of a “sovereign self,” this interpretive framework should not be applied to older civilizations, particularly those of the Andes.
+Doing so would overlook a fundamental element necessary for understanding them: their cosmological and religious dimension.
+Symbolically, in these societies, the manipulation of the back of the head—like any form of body adornment—plays a central role, as it distinguishes, adorns, and protects.
+It wards off evil foreign influences and defends the body and its most vulnerable parts against spells.
+Manipulating the head—the most visible and exposed part of the body—is a powerful signal.
 It is an extremely important symbolic language, and the Peruvian peoples were no exception.